Lake Kissimmee State Park

 Welcome to Lake Kissimmee State Park

-Florida's cowboy heritage comes alive with living history demonstrations of the early Florida "cow hunters" in an 1876-era cow camp.
+Florida's heritage comes alive with living history demonstrations of the early Florida cow hunters in an 1876-era cow camp (currently unavailable).

 White-tailed deer, bald eagles, sandhill cranes, turkeys and bobcats have been seen in the park, located on the shores of lakes Kissimmee, Tiger and Rosalie.